ArazAbishov/abishov.github.io/_posts/2021-06-06-android-studio-on-ipad.markdown

 ```

 If you want to enable encryption, you will need to edit the configuration by running `projector edit <config_name>`.
-For some reason, Projector does not prompt us to use a secure connection during the first step.
+For some reason, Projector does not prompt us to use a secure connection during the initial setup.

 5: Running Android Studio: